 The last test of the series, Nectar, was the only burst detonated from Eniwetok.
-It occurred at 1820 GCT, May 13, 1954,

-The regulting oland reached 70 000 Feet; The easterly winds extended to 20,000 reet, with light wasterlies above to the base of the stratosphere.
+It occurred at 1820 GCT, May 13, 1954, and was of a somewhat lower yield than the other high-yield tests of the series.
+The resulting cloud reached 72,000 feet.
+The easterly winds extended to 20,000 feet, with light westerlies above to the base of the stratosphere.
 The trajectories from this burst (Figure 2.7) began with a slightly greater component towards the north than for the previous bursts.

 Since Yankee and Nectar were separated by only nine days, it is virtually impossible to distinguish between debris from the two bursts.
-An attempt to separate the two sources of debris was made for the first week following Nactar, but was not attempted beyond this time.
+An attempt to separate the two sources of debris was made for the first week following Nectar, but was not attempted beyond this time.
 Daily fallout maps for the remainder of the month, May 22-31, are given with all data extrapolated to 100 days after Nectar because of the arbitrary system of burst assignment used.
-However, it is likely that the major portion of the fallout reported activity to 100 days after Yankee, assuming the debris originating from Yankee, the values given on the maps should be increased by about 30-40%
+However, it is likely that the major portion of the fallout reported on these days originated from Yankee.
+To convert the reported activity to 100 days after Yankee, assuming the debris originating from Yankee, the values given on the maps should be increased by about 30-40%.